Skip to content

 The problem:

 When things are calm, you're at your best.
 Under pressure, things change.
 You communicate more directly than you like.
 You're less accessible.
 More controlling.
 Your team pulls back at exactly the moment you need them.
 You see it happening and can't stop it.
-At the executive level, where competition can be fierce, this can become a real challenge.
+At the executive level, where competition can be fierce, this becomes a real challenge.

 How I approach it:

 We make visible what happens to you under pressure through metacognition: the ability to observe your own reactions as they occur.
-We look at your strengths, but also at how they can overshoot into pitfalls under pressure.
+We look at your strengths, but also at how they overshoot into pitfalls under pressure.
 At your triggers: what sets you off, and why.
 I also help you work with specific emotions that leaders regularly face, like frustration, irritation and impatience.
 Not to suppress them, but to understand them and respond differently.
 From that self-awareness we build self-regulation.

 Result: